It's because stevia is too sweet than the price.

 So even when you actually use it as a product, you often mix it with less sweeteners than sugar, such as erythritol.

-Same Tag How about using stevia instead of sugar for kimchi fried rice?
+Same Tag How about using oligosaccharide instead of sugar?